 You are allocated to a small study group, led by a senior medical tutor who provides support and guidance throughout the year.

 In Phase II, you are integrated into a single common pathway alongside undergraduate students on our five-year course.

 Medicine at Newcastle is consistently one of the most highly regarded medical degrees in the UK.
 The excellence of our programmes has been confirmed by the General Medical Council (GMC).

 Medicine at Newcastle is consistently one of the most highly regarded medical degrees in the UK.

 Our curriculum is aligned to the General Medical Council (GMC) standards for the knowledge, skills and behaviours of undergraduate medical students and for the delivery of teaching, learning and assessment, as outlined in Tomorrow’s Doctors (2009).

-This gives you access to excellent clinical training opportunities offered by the large patient population (3.5 million) and the region-wide infrastructure of acute hospitals, general practices and public health units.
+This gives you access to excellent clinical training opportunities offered by the large patient population (3.5 million) and the region-wide infrastructure of acute hospitals and general practices.

 The degree is delivered by the University's School of Medical Education.